-The Fund generally will invest at least 80% of its total assets in the components of the Underlying Index.
+The Fund generally will invest at least 80% of its total assets in securities that comprise the Underlying Index.
+Strictly in accordance with its guidelines and mandated procedures, Invesco Indexing LLC (the "Index Provider") compiles and maintains the Underlying Index.